The Effects of Alcohol and Drug Abuse on the Brain

 Alcohol and drug abuse can have an extremely devastating effect on the user.
 There are physical implications that can damage just about every organ in the body.
 There are mental and emotional implications that can cause you to develop serious psychological conditions.

 Many people falsely believe that since alcohol is legal, it must be safer and less harmful to our fragile beings.
 That would be wonderful if it were true, but unfortunately for all those suffering from alcoholism around the world, it’s not.
 Alcohol is equally as detrimental to the mind and body as most illicit substances.
-This blog will serve as the first in a series to examine the specific effects of alcohol and drug abuse on different organs in the body.
-This month we begin with the brain.

 The Effects of Alcohol and the Brain